How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 Why you shouldn’t plan your trip

-how many km per day bike travel
+how many km miles should you ride per day

 the long detour to get to Khinalug was totally worth it